 Bill LaPierre is the VP of Business Intelligence at Datamann, one of the US’s oldest agencies serving the direct marketing industry.
 Bill's expertise from 25+ years in the catalog industry, and Datamann’s recognition as a catalog marketing expert, enables him to offer in-depth catalog and ecommerce consulting.

-In this interview, Bill says digital transformation can sum up many of the challenges facing catalog marketers and retailers.
+Bill says digital transformation can sum up many of the challenges facing catalog marketers and retailers.
 One of the most important challenges is how to recreate the experience of product discovery from the catalog in an online environment.

 Bill explains that, due to the development of the internet and ecommerce, searching for products is easier but shoppers use fewer channels.
 So if they see an advertisement in print or TV, they go to Google or Amazon to search for that product.